christrotter/shift-register-spi-breakout-pcb/README.md

 Designed for and tested in QMK - requires a custom matrix.
 Expects you to be using ROW2COL diode orientation.

 This document includes:
-- Understanding shift registers
+- Understanding shift registers (_kind of extensive_)
-- Matrix-inator notes
+- Matrix-inator PCB notes
+- Matrix-inator schematic detail
 - Sample code

+There's also a STEP file for testing fitment on your models.

 ![Perry...Perry the platypus?!](/images/matrix-inator-rev2.jpg)
 *-inate your keyboard matrix with the Matrix-inator!*